 Bachelor of Science in Radiation Sciences, with concentration in Nuclear Medicine Technology

-The Nuclear Medicine Technology B.S.R.S. degree program is a 2+2 transfer program.
-Freshmen and sophomore courses are completed at the college of choice, after which the applicant applies to Augusta University for completion of the professional NMT component during the junior and senior years.
+The Nuclear Medicine Technology B.S.R.S. degree program is a 2+2 program.
+Freshmen and sophomore courses are completed at the college of choice, after which the applicant applies to the Augusta University Nuclear Medicine Technology program for completion of the professional NMT component during the junior and senior years.
 This program is sequenced in five consecutive semesters after completion of prerequisite coursework.

 Application deadline is May 15.

-The NMT Bridge program is designed for professionals with a current CNMT or ARRT(N) certification who seek to enhance their education from an associate to bachelor's degree level.
+The NMT Bridge programs are designed for professionals with a current CNMT or ARRT(N) certification or military nuclear medicine training who seek to enhance their education from an associate to bachelor's degree level.
 After completing required core pre-requisite coursework, the qualifying individual will be given 30 credit hours toward the B.S.R.S. degree.
 Course work contains advanced education and clinical experience in PET, CT, nuclear cardiology, health care management, and medical research.
 A flexible format allows students to continue working with limited travel requirements to campus.
-The Bridge Program is completed in three to four semesters depending on previous NMT professional coursework.
+The Bridge Programs are completed in three to five semesters depending on previous NMT professional coursework.